 The Executive Officer is responsible for coordinating and consulting with the Commissioner of Public Safety related to Departmental priorities, initiatives, goals and objectives.
-The Executive Officer supervises the Governor's Traffic Safety Bureau and the Professional Standards Bureau while also working closely with the Administrative Rules Coordinator and the Policy Advisor.
+The Executive Officer supervises the Governor's Traffic Safety Bureau, the Public Information Bureau, the Professional Standards Bureau, the DPS Communications Bureau, the Administrative Rules Coordinator and the Policy Advisor.
 The responsibilities of the Executive Officer also include collaborating and communicating with the Division Directors on day-to-day operations and activities.